• Skip to primary navigation

 • ½ teaspoon sesame oil toasted

-• 1 tablespoon regular soy sauce add to taste
+• 1 tablespoon regular soy sauce or add more/less if desired

 • 1 teaspoon sesame seeds toasted